Wilbur Stark: Life

 Stark was born in Brooklyn and was the brother of Douglas Stark, an actor, Sheldon Stark, a writer, and Midge Stark, another producer.
 He was educated at the Manual Training High School and Columbia University.
-In 1935 he was hired by the Christian radio station WMCA, becoming a top salesman there.
+In 1935 he was hired by New York radio station WMCA, becoming a top salesman there.

 In 1943 he joined the United States Army, then in 1946 established a radio production company, going into partnership with Jerry Layton as Wilbur Stark-Jerry Layton Productions.

 Stark first made a name in the 1940s as producer of Movie Matinee, a radio quiz show on WOR, going on to produce more than 1,500 shows on radio and a thousand on television.
 By January 1950, Stark and Layton had produced nearly eight hundred network program episodes, many for DuMont.
 In December 1950, they announced that they were setting up separate offices, but would continue as partners splitting the packages and talent they already represented.

 Stark's credits as a television producer included Colonel Humphrey Flack and Rocky King Detective in the 1950s and The Brothers Brannagan in 1960-61.
 Moving on to the film world, Stark was producer of Act of Reprisal (1964), My Lover, My Son (1970), All I Want Is You... and You... and You...
 (1974), Cat People (1982), and The Storyteller.

 In 1983, Photoplay noted that Stark "makes a profitable habit of buying up good old movies for fashionable re-treads (such as Cat People, last year) is planning his own, more contemporary revision of Suspicion".